emberjs/website/source/blog/2018-10-05-the-ember-times-issue-67.md

 Be kind,

-Ryan Mark, Amy Lam, Chris Ng, and the Learning Team
+Ryan Mark, Amy Lam, Chris Ng, Jessica Jordan and the Learning Team